 IMPORTANT: ALWAYS use genuine factory replacement parts.
 Substitute parts CAN result in product malfunction and possible injury to the operator and/or others.

 Drive Belts

-There are three (3) individual belts on the machine:
+There are four (4) individual belts on GHS models or three (3) belts on SD models: